guidance-guarantee-programme/pension_guidance/content/mix_options.md

 Mixing your options can be complicated.
 If you’re interested in this you might want to talk to a [financial adviser](/financial-advice) first.

+^Book a [free Pension Wise appointment](/appointments?icn=book-appointment&amp;ici=bottom-mix-options) to find out more about what you can do with your pot.^

 {::options parse_block_html="true" /}
 <div class="next-steps next-steps--mix-options">